German Wirehaired Pointer

 German Wirehaired Pointer Health

-The German Wirehaired Pointer breed has a lifespan of 14 to 16 years, but they can be prone to some health problems.
+The German Wirehaired Pointer breed has a lifespan of 14-16 years, but they can be prone to some health problems.
 Knowing about them in advance can help keep your pup healthy for longer.

-• Bloat: Gastric Dilatation and Volvulus (GDV), also known as gastric torsion and commonly known as bloat, is a condition where a dog’s stomach will twist on itself and fill with gas, which cuts off blood supply to the stomach.
-GDV can be fatal, but preventative surgery to suture the stomach in place can greatly reduce the risk.
+• Bloat: Gastric Dilatation-Volvulus (GDV), commonly known as bloat, is a condition where a dog’s stomach will twist on itself and fill with gas, cutting off blood supply to the stomach.
+This is an absolute emergency and typically requires emergency surgery.

 • Elbow Dysplasia: This is an inherited condition when the bones of the elbow joint don’t fit properly.
 It can cause pain and difficulty walking and often leads to arthritis.
-X-rays are needed to confirm the diagnosis, and surgery is usually the best form of treatment.
+X-rays are needed to confirm the diagnosis, and surgery is often recommended.

 • Hip Dysplasia: When the ball and socket of a dog’s hip doesn’t develop and align properly, the bones will grind against each other, limiting your dog’s ability to run, jump, climb stairs and more.
 Keeping them at a healthy weight and restricting physical exercise can help, but if the case is severe, your dog may need surgery.

-• Von Willebrand Disease: This is a bleeding disorder caused by a protein deficiency (von Willebrand factor) that help platelets stick together and form clots.
-While most dogs with the disease never show symptoms, some dogs may get a spontaneous nose bleed or have prolonged bleeding after injury or surgery.
-Drug treatment is available to treat certain cases.
+• Von Willebrand Disease: This is a bleeding disorder caused by a protein deficiency (von Willebrand factor) that helps platelets stick together and form clots.
+While most dogs with the disease never show symptoms, some dogs may get a spontaneous nosebleed or have prolonged bleeding after injury or surgery.
+Sometimes blood transfusions are needed.

 • Aortic Stenosis: Aortic stenosis is an inherited heart condition wherein your pup has a partial blood flow obstruction, making their heart work harder to pump blood.
 This is most often caught during a routine wellness exam as a heart murmur.
-No treatment is required for mild cases, but more severe cases may require long-term medication.
+If a murmur is detected, your veterinarian will likely refer you to a veterinary cardiologist for an echocardiogram (ultrasound of the heart) to determine the cause of the murmur.

 • Hypothyroidism: This is a deficiency of thyroid hormone.
-Signs of this condition can include dry skin and coat, hair loss, susceptibility to other skin diseases, weight gain, fearfulness, aggression or other behavioral changes.
+Signs of this condition can include dry skin and coat, hair loss, susceptibility to other skin diseases, weight gain and lethargy.
 Your vet can conduct a blood screening test annually to screen for it.
-Treatment is replacement hormones given in the form of a pill.
+Treatment is typically daily medication.

 German Wirehaired Pointer History